 Who are the sponsors for this event?
 How will the funds raised be used?

-Northwest Alliance Community Foundation is a 501c3 nonprofit that serves northern Polk and all of Burnett Counties.
-Its share of the funds raised are directed to our Environmental Fund which makes grants to other nonprofits in our area in support of programs and activities that get people out in the natural environment with the belief that to experience and enjoy nature leads to stewardship of nature.
+- Northwest Alliance Community Foundation is a 501c3 nonprofit that serves northern Polk and all of Burnett Counties.
+Funds raised are directed to our Environmental Fund which makes grants to other nonprofits in our area in support of programs and activities that get people out in the natural environment with the belief that to experience and enjoy nature leads to stewardship of nature.

-Sorry, but refunds cannot be made.
+- Sorry, but refunds cannot be made.
 Registration fees are spent on event costs.
-Donations are nonrefundable but go on the causes identified above.
+Donations are nonrefundable.
 The 3 Lakes Tour goes on rain or shine.